-Status: The status of the Primary Server can be Vormal, Oritical, V Warning or Vormal.
-Status: The status of the status of a Primary Server by configuring the health matrix.
+Status: The status of the Primary Server can be Normal, Critical, Warning or Disconnected.
+You can define the status of a Primary Server by configuring the health matrix.
 For steps to configure the health matrix refer to, Section 3.6, "Configuring the Health Metrics for Primary Servers," on page 20.